eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

     attributes in a combined response?

--   How can the Relying Party verify whether all released attributes belong to the same User?
+-   How can the Relying Party verify whether all released attributes were issued to the same User?

 Regarding the last question:

--   The User may be either a natural person or a legal person.
+-   The subject may be either a natural person or a legal person.

--   However, use cases such as delegation or legal representation, where the Relying Party may request attributes that are originally part of multiple distinct attributes that do not belong to the same User, are not combined presentations and are out of scope of this Topic.
+-   However, use cases such as delegation or legal representation, where the Relying Party may request attributes that are originally part of multiple distinct attestations that were not issued to the same User, are not combined presentations and are out of scope of this Topic.

 *HLRs*